preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Create a Teamwork Site
 ***********************
-To create a Teamwork Site from here, do the following:
+To create a Teamwork from here, do the following:

 1. Click the plus.